sopra-fs22-group-01/client/README.md

 The technologies used to develop the server side of this project were the following:

 -   WebStorm, IntelliJ and Visual Studio Code as IDEs
--   GitHub for the version control and project organization
+-   Git and GitHub for the version control and project organization
 -   Heroku for the deployment
 -   Node.js as JavaScript runtime environment